-Liver diseases are always dealt very seriously by the graduate physicians due to their potentiality to cause morbidity and mortality.
+In the current world, liver diseases are dealt with seriously by the physicians both in the urban and the rural areas due to their potentiality to cause morbidity and mortality.
 The prevalence rate of liver disease in Bangladesh is the highest in the world [1].
 Liver is the main organ involved in the metabolism of biological toxins and medicinal agents [2].
 Hence; metabolism is always associated with the disturbance of hepatocyte biochemistry and generation of ROS [3, 4, 5].
 ROS are involved in liver damage induced by several conditions such as viral hepatitis [6], alcohol abuse [3], cirrhosis of liver [7], hepatocellular carcinoma [8] and paracetamol-induced liver damage [9].